25 Speed Dates in Dutch

 “Why, I signed up to this speed-dating for some Dutch practice of course! €32 for 25 intensive chats in the language with a drink included!
-That’s much cheaper than the going rate for private conversation lessons!”
-Another laugh – things were going much better!
-She told me that it’s probably the cleverest idea she’s ever heard for practising a language.
-Ironically, by saying that I’m not here to meet a girl, I think that she may have actually given me a ja!
+That's much cheaper than the going rate for private conversation lessons!”

 The next girl told me how she has always dreamed of going to Ireland so I gave her some travel tips and advised her to go to Galway rather than Dublin, and the next girl was shocked to see that I was speaking Dutch at my current level after just a month.
 Most of them were very impressed by this, but I tried to change the subject quickly to get the best out of the time I had.
 She was very curious though, so I said that I got to this stage by speaking as much as I could, every day if possible, from the very first day.
 I should actually be speaking better than this, but not meeting many people so frequently is slowing me down.

-Her jaw had still dropped, so I added that German and English are helping me, and that I was actually doing many things she wasn’t taking into account.
-I told her to observe my body language and how comfortably I’m speaking, leaning back, nodding as she speaks to confirm I understand, cushioning my speech with normally irrelevant filler words (you know, like etc. in English and eens, maar, even in Dutch), and how this actually adds to an “illusion” of me speaking better than I actually am.
-I’m not hesitating; when I don’t know a word I’ll use a workaround quickly, whereas most people at my current level will second-guess themselves and give out the impression that they know way less than they really do.
+I added that German and English are helping me, and that I was actually doing many things she wasn't taking into account.
+I told her to observe my body language and how comfortably I'm speaking, leaning back, nodding as she speaks to confirm I understand, cushioning my speech with normally irrelevant filler words (you know, like etc. in English and eens, maar, even in Dutch), and how this actually adds to an “illusion” of me speaking better than I actually am.
+Also, I'm not hesitating; when I don't know a word I'll use a workaround quickly, whereas most people at my current level will second-guess themselves and give out the impression that they know way less than they really do.